Rural Public Health Agencies

 According to the 2020 article, Funding and Service Delivery in Rural and Urban Local US Health Departments in 2010 and 2016, both large rural LHDs and small rural LHDs relied more heavily on state and federal funding sources compared to urban LHDs.
 While urban LHDs had a higher proportion of revenue from non-clinical fees and fines, large rural and small rural LHDs had more funds from clinical funding sources, such as Medicare/Medicaid, private insurance, and personal patient fees.
 Funding sources can impact key public health functions within a community, including a health department's ability to effectively address local needs and priorities.

-A 2015 report, State and Local Public Health: An Overview of Regulatory Authority, from the Public Health Law Center discusses how local boards of health, whose members are appointed or elected, serve as the administrative body for LHDs.
+Many local health departments are governed by boards of health.
+A 2015 report, State and Local Public Health: An Overview of Regulatory Authority, from the Public Health Law Center discusses how local boards of health, whose members are appointed or elected, serve as the administrative body for many LHDs.
 The Public Health Law Center report details how the role, legal authority, and regulatory powers of local boards of health vary by jurisdiction.
-In 2012, the National Association of Local Boards of Health (NALBOH) identified 6 key governance functions of local boards of health:
+The National Association of Local Boards of Health (NALBOH) identifies 6 key governance functions of local boards of health:

 - Policy development